jinghuazhao/GWAS-course/V/README.md

 [SSGAC](https://www.thessgac.org/). `The SSGAC is a cooperative enterprise among medical researchers and social scientists that coordinates genetic association studies for social science outcomes and provides a platform for interdisciplinary collaboration and cross-fertilization of ideas.
 The SSGAC also tries to promote the collection of harmonized and well-measured phenotypes.`.

-summary statistics
+Summary statistics

 Conditional/joint analysis

-Microarray, methylation, TWAS, summary statistics

 Mendelian randomization

+Microarray, methylation, TWAS

 ### Exercises